wd-tim-haynie/bt-netengops-f5-cp-sync-healthcheck/README.md

 - `HTTP error`: Seen for several reason:
     * Insufficient permissions on the API Client operator profile
     * Out of sync nodes that don't have the most recent tokens from the publisher
+    * A very new token was generated and is not yet replicated to the subscriber
     * Tokens were invalidated due to changes on the API client
-    * A very new token was generated and is not yet replicated to the subscriber
     * Either CLIENT_ID or CLIENT_SECRET are missing or invalid
 - `URL Error`: Usually happens if the node hasn't started all of its services, or is hard down
-- `Timeout`: Caused by lack of response for an HTTP request for a token or replication timestamp
+- `Timeout`: Caused by lack of response for an HTTP request for a token or replication timestamp, and no ICMP message received to flag a `URL Error`
 - Unhandled reasons: Script fails to detect a known failure scenario

 Since the monitor will run every few seconds or minutes anyway, the script does not attempt to recover from any errors, including HTTP 4xx errors, and will mark the node `down`.
 This is because a 4xx error is returned if a brand new token is generated and used immediately, prior to cluster replication.